 What is a Loss Control or Risk Management Meeting?

 A loss control visit is a meeting where a representative from the insurance company will evaluate the risks and exposures your company may have as an operation.
-The goal for the insurance company is to better understand the businesses that they are underwriting, so they can help to ensure that a profit is made.
+Compliance with regulations and the company’s safety practices will also be evaluated.
+The goal for the insurance company is to better understand the businesses that they are underwriting, so they can help to ensure that a profit is made on the insurance premiums for the policies written.

 I Already Met with My Insurance Broker, is This the Same Meeting?